 Mark has twice been CEO of growing Australian technology companies that have successfully completed trade sales to multinational organisations.
-In between those two Mark lived and worked in the USA running global sales for a fast-growing telecom software company.
-Mark remains on the Board of a number of technology companies both here and in the US and is a Fellow of the Australian Institute of Company Directors.
+In between those two Mark lived and worked in the USA running global sales for a fast growing telecom software company.
+Mark is a Fellow of the Australian Institute of Company Directors.